About Bloor Homes

 Access for pedestrians and cyclists would be provided at a number of points in addition to the primary vehicular access.
 A shared footway/cycleway will be provided along Fradley Lane to connect to the Church Lane/Fradley Lane junction.
 Uncontrolled crossings would be provided on Fradley Lane and Church Lane to enable connectivity to the main desire lines to the west of the site.
 A bus stop will also be provided on Church Lane which would enable local bus services to stop in close proximity to the site.

 The development itself would feature tree lined primary streets, off which secondary and tertiary streets would be located, as well as network of walking and cycling routes.
+A bus loop is proposed within the development to enable an existing bus route to be extended into the development.

 There are existing public rights of way running through the site, FRAD 17, FRAD18 and FRAD19.
 There are opportunities to enhance these rights of way, improving accessibility and providing connectivity into the extensive public open space and network of walking and cycling routes proposed within the site.